HTTPArchive/almanac.httparchive.org/src/content/en/2020/third-parties.md

 ## Conclusion

 One of the surprises in the data from 2020 is the drop in relative JavaScript requests: from 32% of the total to just 22%.
 It is unlikely that the actual amount of JavaScript on the web has decreased this significantly, it is more likely that websites are implementing consent management - so that most dynamic third-party content is only loaded on user opt-in.
-This opt-in process could be managed by a consent management platform (CMP) in some cases.
-The third-party database does not yet have a category for CMPs, but this would be a good analysis for the 2021 Web Almanac.
+This opt-in process could be managed by a Consent Management Platform (CMP) in some cases.
+The third-party database does not yet have a category for CMPs, but this would be a good analysis for the 2021 Web Almanac and is covered through a different methodology in [the Privacy chapter](](privacy#consent-management-platforms).

-Advertising requests appear to have an increased impact on CPU time, the median page with advertising scripts consume three times as much CPU as those without.
+Advertising requests appear to have an increased impact on CPU time.
+The median page with advertising scripts consume three times as much CPU as those without.
 Interestingly though, advertising scripts are not correlated with increased page weight.
 This makes it even more important to evaluate the total impact of third-party scripts on the browser, not just request count and size.

 While third-party content is critical to many websites, auditing the impact of each provider is critical to ensure that they do not significantly impact user experience, page weight or CPU utilization.
 There are often self-hosting options for the top contributors to third-party weight, this is especially worth considering as there is now no caching benefit to using shared assets:

 * Google Fonts allows [self-hosting](https://www.tunetheweb.com/blog/should-you-self-host-google-fonts/) the assets
 * JavaScript CDNs can be replaced with self-hosted assets
 * Experimentation scripts can be self-hosted, e.g. [Optimizely](https://help.optimizely.com/Set_Up_Optimizely/Optimizely_self-hosting_for_Akamai_users)

+{# TODO Authors.
+This kind of just ends.
+Should we have something else here to finish off the chapter? #}